 I have been a business owner for many years.
 During this time certain questions are constantly on my mind: how do I take control of my future, am I on track for retirement?

 And I am not alone.
 These are questions often asked by small business owners, often to me as a CERTIFIED FINANCIAL PLANNER®.
 This is the list of seven critical steps to financial independence that I give my clients.

 Step One – Determine Your Current Financial Assets

-For you to know where you are now and determine where you might be in the future, gather all your checking account statements, investment statements, latest tax returns, business documents including profit and loss statements, insurance documents, spending history loan documents, and current estate documents.
+For you to know where you are now and determine where you might be in the future, you will need to gather all your checking account statements, investment statements, latest tax returns, business documents including profit and loss statements, insurance documents, spending history loan documents, and current estate documents.
 Use these documents to look at where you are now and likely to be in the future.

-You can determine your net worth statement, generated cash flow, and income projections, all can be determined from this information.
+Your net worth statement, generated cash flow, and income projections all can be determined from these documents.

 Step Two – Set Goals for Financial Independence